merantix-momentum/squirrel-core/docs/getting_started/introduction.rst

 #. :doc:`driver <../usage/driver>` to learn about data loading functionalities for various formats.

-#. :doc:`catalog <../usage/catalog>` to learn more about how to use Squirrel catalog in your project
+#. :doc:`catalog <../usage/catalog>` to learn more about how to use Squirrel catalog in your project.

 #. :doc:`stream data with Iterstream <../usage/Iterstream>` to learn about streaming capabilities of squirrel